 Virtual events do not have an attendee or viewer limit.
-Live streams/webcasts may be hosted on any digital platform and may remain accessible on those platforms post-event.
+Live streams/webcasts may be hosted on any digital platform.

 Share the virtual event schedule with attendees in advance with recommended at-home setups so attendees can prepare for their time attending your event.